+However, existing transfer learning techniques are not directly applicable to COVID-19 outbreak detection to address the small sample problem.
+Specifically, existing transfer learning methods with COVID-19 applications, like \cite{wang2021machine} and those surveyed by \cite{mukherjee2022epidemic}, follow the parameter-transfer approach, where a pre-trained model is adapted across domains through shared parameters or priors (See Figure 2 by \cite{zhuang2020comprehensive} or Table 3 by \cite{pan2009survey} for a complete categorization of transfer learning methods).
+However, this approach is unsuitable for our problem because COVID-19 growth rates vary continuously across time and space, making parameter transfer ineffective.
+Instead of transferring parameters, \texttt{TLRF} uses a data-based transfer learning approach, leveraging case data and features from source counties and dates to estimate the growth rate for a target county and date.
+To the best of our knowledge, this is the first study that applies a data-based transfer learning framework to epidemiological parameter estimation, highlighting a novel application of transfer learning techniques in this context.

-To facilitate the application of transfer learning in COVID-19 outbreak detection, we propose a Transfer Learning Generalized Random Forest (\texttt{TLGRF}) algorithm in this paper, which allows proper identification of the county-level instantaneous COVID-19 exponential growth rates.
-The necessity for a new algorithm stems from the limitations of the classical generalized random forests (GRF) algorithm, which cannot effectively utilize time (or treatment) dependent features, such as the duration of face mask mandates in a given county.
-As demonstrated in \S\ref{subsec.vsGRF}, the population overlap assumption, a fundamental assumption of the GRF algorithm, is violated when features are time-dependent.
-Consequently, the county-level instantaneous COVID-19 exponential growth rate cannot be identified as a conditional average partial effect, and thus cannot be estimated by the classical GRF algorithm.
-To address these time-dependent heterogeneities and to enable transfer learning, our proposed \texttt{TLGRF} algorithm extends the classical GRF algorithm to models with variable treatment intensity \citep[c.f.][]{angrist1995two,athey2019generalized}.
+Our transfer learning framework (\texttt{TLRF}) provides the necessary transformations, identification assumptions, and empirical validation required for an effective application of transfer learning in COVID-19 outbreak detection.
+Specifically, \texttt{TLRF} presents a new implementation of random forest algorithms \citep[c.f.][]{breiman2001random} that allows for proper identification of the county-level instantaneous COVID-19 exponential growth rates.
+The necessity for this implementation stems from the limitations of the classical random forest implementation for parameter estimation, e.g., the generalized random forests (GRF) by \cite{athey2019generalized}, which cannot effectively utilize time (or treatment) dependent features, such as the duration of face mask mandates in a given county.
+As demonstrated in Appendix \ref{GRF}, the population overlap assumption, a fundamental assumption of the GRF implementation, is violated when features are time-dependent.
+Consequently, the county-level instantaneous COVID-19 exponential growth rate cannot be identified as a conditional average partial effect, and thus cannot be estimated by the classical implementation.